AP EXAM REVIEW -- GET YOUR CREDITS

 Marbury v.
 Madison = Judicial Review

-McCullough v.
+McCulloch v.
 Maryland = Federal Supremacy, and the right to charter a bank.
 "The Power to Tax is the Power to Destroy!"
+Here's a list of other important John Marshall decisions.

-Dred Scott v Sanford = Roger B. Taney says that slaves are property.
+Dred Scott v Sandford = Roger B. Taney says that slaves are property and can not sue in court.
+The Missouri Compromise is reversed.

 Muller v.
 Oregon = Limits hours women can work.

 Schenck v.
-US = "Clear and Present Danger" Can't shout "FIRE!!!!" in a crowded theater.
+US = "Clear and Present Danger" Can't shout "FIRE!!!!" in a crowded theater (limits free speech).

 Schecter v.
 US - Declares the NIRA Unconstitutional